dtortosa/capstone_project/initial_assets/initial_assets.md

 ![](/results/prelim_results/height_density_plot.jpeg)

-## Genotype data and association with height
+## Genotype data and associations with height

 - For the genotype data, I also used the API of openSNP.
 I selected those users for which I got height data in the previous step.
 Then, I made an additional filter, selecting only those users with genotype data coming from 23andMe.
 Again, this was done to have more uniform data, but in the final analyses I will make a script flexible enough to handle genotype data from different genetic-testing companies.